DanBlakeman/toy-shop/README.md

 ### Vouchers

-There is three implemented voucher codes you can use:
+There is three implemented voucher codes you can use on the site:

   - 5FORSUMMER
   - FOOTWEAR15